 4. Master Tenant and/or Operator Rights to Cure

 [Remove this Section 4 if using Subordination Agreement for affiliated Borrowers and Operators, and insert “Intentionally Omitted” to preserve paragraph enumeration].
-Notwithstanding any other provision of the Loan Documents and subject to HUD’s rights under the Loan Documents, the Lender agrees that, upon providing written notice of a Borrower default to Master Tenant and Operator, provided that there is no Material Risk of Termination, and there is no payment default under the Loan Documents: (i) Lender shall provide Master Tenant and Operator a concurrent thirty (30) days to cure any default by Borrower under the Loan Documents, provided that such default can be reasonably cured and such cure is being diligently pursued; and (ii) if such default of this Agreement can be cured, but cannot be cured within thirty (30) days, and if such cure is commenced within such initial thirty (30) day period and diligently pursued continuously thereafter, Lender shall provide Master Tenant and Operator an additional concurrent ninety (90) days.
+Notwithstanding any other provision of the Loan Documents and subject to HUD’s rights under the Loan Documents, the Lender agrees that, upon providing written notice of a Borrower default to Master Tenant and Operator, provided that there is no Material Risk of Termination, and there is no payment default under the Loan Documents: (i) Lender shall provide Master Tenant and Operator a period of thirty (30) days to cure any default by Borrower under the Loan Documents, provided that such default can be reasonably cured and such cure is being diligently pursued; and (ii) if such default can be cured, but cannot be cured within thirty (30) days, and if such cure is commenced within such initial thirty (30) day period and diligently pursued continuously thereafter, Lender shall provide Master Tenant and Operator an additional period of up to ninety (90) days.
 After such thirty (30) day period, as it may be extended, Lender shall be entitled to declare an Event of Default under the Loan Documents.

 5. Release of a Project from Master Lease.